Changing euros in Tahiti, now that’s an idea!

 No bank charges on credit card payments

 And the cherry on the cake is that your bank will not charge you no fees for your payments with your credit card.
 But beware, you will have some however, as is also the case in mainland France, if you withdraw money from the ATM of a local bank that is not affiliated with yours.
-In fact, if your bank is the Société Générale, you will not have any fees for withdrawals made at the Bank of Polynesia.
-So contact your bank advisor before leaving and ask him the question.
+In fact, if your bank is the Société Générale, you will not have any fees for withdrawals made at the Bank of PolynesiaSo, get in touch with your bank advisor before you leave and ask them.
+And to find out which bank in French Polynesia is affiliated with yours, then... that's where it happens 😉

 A word of advice: increase your ceilings...